aeon0/d4lf/README.md

 # fmt: skip
 # ...
 ```
-Setup vs-code by using the black formater extension.
-Also turn on "trim trailing whitespaces" is vs-code settings.
+Setup VS Code by using the black formater extension.
+Also turn on "trim trailing whitespaces" is VS Code settings.